-38. NATURE OF RELATIONSHIPS AND TRANSACTIONS WITH RELATED PARTIES a.
-Nature of Relationships
+38. NATURE OF RELATIONSHIPS AND TRANSACTIONS WITH RELATED PARTIES

 - i.
 The majority stockholder of PT Bank Himpunan Saudara 1906 Tbk and PT Medcopapua Industri Lestari are the same as those of the Company. - ii.
 Mitsubishi Corporation (MC) is one of the indirect shareholders of the Company through Encore Energy Pte Ltd. Petro Diamond Co Ltd, Hong Kong (PDH), Petro Diamond Singapore Pte Ltd (PDS) and Tomori E&P Ltd (TEL) are subsidiaries of MC. - iii.
 PT Donggi Senoro LNG (DSLNG) is an entity under significant influence of the Group as of December 31, 2010 in which the Group owned 20% equity as of that date.
 As of December 31, 2011, the Group ownership was reduced to 11.1%. - iv.
 PT Medco Inti Dinamika (INTI) has the same controlling shareholder as the Company. - v.
-PT Medco Duta (DUTA) is a stockholder of the Company.
+PT Medco Duta (DUTA) is a stockholder of the Company. - vi.
+Synergia Trading International Pte Ltd (Synergia) has the same key member of management of a Subsidiary (PT Medco Sarana Kalibaru).
+In November 2011, Synergia became a subsidiary of the Group after it was acquired by Medco Strait Services Pte Ltd.

-38. NATURE OF RELATIONSHIPS AND TRANSACTIONS WITH RELATED PARTIES (continued)
+38. NATURE OF RELATIONSHIPS AND TRANSACTIONS WITH RELATED PARTIES (continued) b.
+Transactions with Related Parties